 I ripped a couple 1/4″ thick strips on my table saw to use to hide the cracks behind the casing.

 This also made the casing chunkier– which I like.

 The last piece was finishing up the crown moulding that runs around the rest of the room.

-The bump-outs are what make moulding look SO COOL!
+The bump-outs are what make craftsman style trim look SO COOL!
 They’re a bit tedious — but worth it.

 I take a ton of time making sure all nail holes, cracks and imperfections are filled and GONE before I’m ready to paint.